gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 When you connect the GBG-PCB to your computer to change the settings, click the "show all" button and check the box next to "use speed knob".

 ## Reconnect the battery
+The cars are sold with a red wire disconnected from the battery to keep the car from turning on during shipping.
+This also made it safer to work on the electrical system.
+Now that you're done with the wiring, you can connect the wire to the battery.

 # Software and Settings
 ## Flash the firmware to the Pico